 Trivia questions about California

-From towering redwoods to Hollywood stars, California offers endless adventures that will remind you of camp – just with more sunshine and less bug spray!
-Let’s see how much you already know about your next destination.
+From towering redwoods to the glitz of Hollywood, California is packed with adventures that’ll remind you of camp—but with way more sunshine and a lot less bug spray!
+Ready to see how much you already know about your next big destination?

 From Camp Fires to California Sunshine!